-SoCalGas believes that this submittal is subject to Energy Division disposition and should be classified as Tier 2 (effective after staff approval) pursuant to GO 96-B and Resolution E-5106.
-Therefore, SoCalGas respectfully requests that this submittal be effective as of February 3, 2021, which is the effective date requested in SoCalGas AL 5750, et al.
+SoCalGas believes that this submittal is subject to Energy Division disposition and should be classified as Tier 2 (effective after staff approval) pursuant to General Order (GO) 96-B and Resolution E-5106.
+Therefore, SoCalGas respectfully requests that this submittal become effective on February 3, 2021, which is 30 days from the date submitted.